gprMax/gprMax/docs/source/features.rst

 * Should the last object to be defined at that location dictate the properties?
 * Should an average set of properties of the materials of the objects that share that location be used?

-This latter option is often referred to as dielectric smoothing.
+This latter option is often referred to as dielectric smoothing and has been shown to result in more accurate simulations [LUE1994]_ [BOU1996]_..
 To address this question gprMax includes an option to turn dielectric smoothing on or off for volumetric object building commands.
 The default behaviour (if no option is specified) is for dielectric smoothing to be on.
 The option can be specified with a single character ``y`` (on) or ``n`` (off) given after the material identifier in each object command.

 Perfectly Matched Layer (PML) boundary conditions
 -------------------------------------------------